-Pursuant to the Amended Securities Purchase Agreement, in May 2011 the Company issued to the investors: (i) 835,217 shares (the "Initial Shares") of common stock, at a purchase price of \$1.333 per share; (ii) series A warrants (the "Series A warrants") which initially represented the right to purchase up to 626,413 shares of common stock, up to a maximum of 2,250,564 shares ; and (iii) series B warrants (the "Series B warrants") which initially represented the right to purchase up to 2,165,534 shares of common stock.
+On May 16, 2011, the Company entered into an Amended and Restated Securities Purchase Agreement (the "Amended Securities Purchase Agreement") with certain accredited investors pursuant to which the Company agreed to issue and sell to the investors certain shares of the Company's common stock, and warrants to purchase additional shares of common stock.
+Pursuant to the Amended Securities Purchase Agreement, in May 2011 the Company issued to the investors: (i) 835,217 shares (the "Initial Shares") of common stock, at a purchase price of \$1.333 per share; (ii) series A warrants (the "Series A warrants") which initially represented the right to purchase up to 626,413 shares of common stock, up to a maximum of 2,250,564 shares; and (iii) series B warrants (the "Series B warrants") which initially represented the right to purchase up to 2,165,534 shares of common stock.
 In addition, the Company agreed to issue certain additional shares of common stock (the "Adjustment Shares") to the extent the price of the common stock is below \$1.333 per share, but greater than or equal to \$0.75 per share, on certain dates ("Adjustment Dates") during the period ending June 26, 2012, including as a result of a subsequent offering by the Company of its securities at a price below the purchase price of the Initial Shares.
 The number of Adjustment Shares issuable was initially limited to 649,242, subject to proportionate increases to the extent the Series B warrants have been exercised prior to the applicable Adjustment Date, up to a maximum of 2,332,583 shares.
 If the trading price of the Company's common stock is below \$0.75 per share on any Adjustment Date, the Company will, in addition to issuing the applicable number of Adjustment Shares, refund to the investors an amount per share of common stock received by the investors in the transaction equal to the difference between \$0.75 and the price of the common stock on such Adjustment Date.
+The transactions contemplated by the Amended Securities Purchase Agreement are referred to as th

-Additionally, upon the closing of the May 2011 private placement, the Company issued warrants to the placement agent, for the purchase of up to 210,053 shares of common stock, which warrants were exercisable on the same terms as the Series A warrants.
+2011 private placement.
+Upon the closing of the May 2011 private placement, the Company also issued warrants to the placement agent for the purchase of up to 210,053 shares of common stock, which warrants were exercisable on the same terms as the Series A warrants.